linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

 .. note:: We will use the terms core, CPU and processor as
           interchangeable for the purpose of this lecture.

-Race conditions can occur when the following two conditions happen
+Race conditions can occur when:
-simultaneously:

 .. slide:: Race conditions
    :inline-contents: True